srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

 1. In the Azure Portal, from the **All services** blade, search for and select **Storage accounts**, and then click **+ Create**.

-2. Configure the storage account (replace **xxxx** in the name of the storage account with the deployment ID).
+2. Configure the storage account (replace **XXXX** in the name of the storage account with the deployment ID).
 Leave the defaults for everything else.

     | Setting | Value |
     | --- | --- |